 Payments for hotel accommodation on regular basis are covered under section 194I.

-But if only catering / meal charges in hotels then section 194c will apply on catering services and not section 194I.
+But if catering / meal charges also provided in hotels then section 194c will apply on catering services and not section 194I.

 Lounge services